 - As a result, beginning in the early evening on October 8, 2017, emergency responders received dozens of calls reporting electrical outages, transformer explosions, sparking power lines, and tree fires in close to proximity to PG&E utility equipment.

 - PG&E reported electrical outages near the origins of the Tubbs fire as early as 8:51pm on October 8, 2017.

-- The scope of the resulting fire damage is well known to those in the region, with over 245,000 acres burned, nearly 9,000 homes and businesses destroyed, and 43 fire-related deaths.
+- The scope of the resulting fire damage is well known to those in the region, with over 245,000 acres burned, nearly 9,000 homes, businesses, and other structures destroyed, and 44 fire-related deaths.

 - On January 3, 2018, California state regulators revealed unredacted PG&E fire incident reports identifying damaged utility equipment at the origin sites of the Nuns, Atlas, Partrick, and Tubbs fires:

 - Subsequently, in May and June 2018, CAL FIRE released findings that 16 of the North Bay fires were caused by trees or branches falling onto PG&E power lines in violation of state law, the failure of PG&E-owned power poles resulting in lines and equipment coming into contact with the ground, power line conductors separating from connectors and falling to the ground, and PG&E's attempt to reenergize downed power lines while the lines were in contact with vegetation.